Home » Parenting » Children » Free vacation care your kids will love

 Then email all members with your details list and your online calendar.
 Ask them to confirm back to you if they’re happy with the dates you’ve suggested or if changes are required.

 If you have someone who’s particularly difficult or wants more help than they’re prepared to give, don’t waste time with them.
-Tell them you have their hours covered, and their help is no longer needed.
-Sorry, but this procedure is meant to make life easier, not harder.
+Tell them you have their hours covered and their help is no longer needed.
+Sorry, but this approach is meant to make life easier, not harder.

 Step 8: Final email